littlerat/Bungie-dark/README.md

 ## Example
 <img src=http://i.imgur.com/EWsO1.jpg />

 Note: Hasn't been tested in Chrome.
+Or pretty much anywhere.
+It might be terrible.